jongpie/NebulaLogger/README.md

 ## Features for Lightning Component Developers

-For lightning component developers, the included `logger` lwc can be used in other lwc & aura components for frontend logging.
-Similar to `Logger` and `LogEntryBuilder` Apex classes, the lwc has both `logger` and `logEntryBuilder` classes.
-This provides a fluent API for javascript developers so they can chain the method calls.
+For lightning component developers, the included `logger` LWC can be used in other LWCs & aura components for frontend logging.
+Similar to `Logger` and `LogEntryBuilder` Apex classes, the LWC has both `logger` and `logEntryBuilder` classes.
+This provides a fluent API for JavaScript developers so they can chain the method calls.

 Once you've incorporated `logger` into your lightning components, you can see your `LogEntry__c` records using the included list view "All Component Log Entries'.